uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 ### Unions of Literal Types

-A union type is a type that represents a value which may be one of multiple values.
+A **union type** is a type that represents a value which may be one of multiple values.
-Consider the type `TaskState` which represents one of the following states:
+Consider a type `TaskState` which represents one of the following states:

 - Todo
 - InProgress
 - Done

-Here is how we would defined the `TaskState` type:
+Here is how we would define the `TaskState` type:

 ```ts
 type TaskState = 'Todo' | 'InProgress' | 'Done';